KelvinCYDev/marvelous_todo_kelvin_frontend/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, please follow the following steps.

 ### Prerequisites